DHummel-Price/NASA_Story/README.md

 * [Click Here](https://www.house.gov/htbin/findrep) to look up Your Congressional representative.
 * [Click Here](https://www.senate.gov/senators/index.htm) to look up your senators.

 Take a moment to write down your district and the names of your rep and two senators.
-This information is your most basic responsibility as an informed voter and facilitates the next step, determining whether they sit on any relevant budget committees
+This information is your most basic responsibility as an informed voter and facilitates the next step, determining whether they sit on any relevant budget committees.
+You can also use enter this infromation into the below maps and plots to see the specific data for your own state and district.

 ## Congressional Budget Creation
 The process by which the Federal government creates and approves the budget each year is not simple, but it can be boiled down into three parts: